Sail128/NeuRBF/blogpost.md

 | MSC only on RBF function      |   42.38          | 48.46              |
 | No MSC                        |   39.96          | 43.81              |

 Firstly, the PSNR values between our ablation study and theirs is very different.
 They report a lot higher values in general.
-Moreover, our results show that the MSC on the RBF has a bigger influence on the results then MSC on the feature vector whilest they report about the same amount of influence of the MSC on the RBF and the feature vector on the results.
+Moreover, our results show that the MSC on the RBF has a bigger influence on the results then MSC on the feature vector whilst they report about the same amount of influence of the MSC on the RBF and the feature vector on the results.

 We are not exaclty sure why these differ so much, but we have some speculations that might explain these differences.
-The difference in general results might be because of the difference in the dataset but that would mean that it is not a very generilizable method.
+The difference in general results might be because of the difference in the dataset but that would mean that it is not a very generalizable method.
 Furthermore, the paper states that using different RBF kernels can give better results in specific image cases.
 So this might also explain the possible difference between the MSC on the RBF function and the MSC on the feature vector, as it is possible that the MSC on the RBF has more influence on our dataset then theirs.
 We further explore the different kernels later in this blog post.

 ## Effect of the RBF Function on image representation performance

 The paper we are examining here is about the use of radial basis functions for learning feature representation of images and higher dimensional data such as SDFs and radiance fields.
-They recognise that the gridbased weighted linear interpolation method of Local Neural Fields can be viewed as a special case os a radial basis function.
+They recognise that the gridbased weighted linear interpolation method of Local Neural Fields can be viewed as a special case of a radial basis function.
 From this then follow the main contribution of this paper which is to present a framework to which uses adaptive RBFs to find a representation, called Neural Radial Basis Fields.
 Adaptive RBFs are not locked to a grid as they have additional position and shape parameters.

 The paper however only uses one RBF throughout the paper as an example of this method, the inverse multi quadratic function.